Jurj-Bogdan/dot-twigrenderer/docs/book/v3/examples/example-authorization-ext.md

-# Using the authentication extension
+# Using the authorization extension

 Dot-twigrenderer extends Twig with a function that uses functionality from [dotkernel/dot-authorization](https://github.com/dotkernel/dot-authorization) to check if a logged user is authorized to access a particular resource.